mk4528/Landcover-Change-Detection-from-Satellite-Images/README.md

 ## Training and Evaluation

-In the following order, you can run codes for training and evaluating models, including the ensemble model, in `Main_verXX.ipynb` on Google Colab with an A-100 40GB GPU.
-If you want to run them on another environment including GPU type, you need to modify codes in the 4th and 5th cells mainly (also one in the 7th cell if needed).
+In the following order, you can run codes for training and evaluating models, including the ensemble model, in `Main_ver15.ipynb` on Google Colab with an A-100 40GB GPU.
+If you want to run them on another environment including GPU type, you need to modify codes in the 4th and 5th cells mainly (also one in the 7th cell if needed)

 1. Change the path of `MAIN_DIRECTORY` in the 5th cell